 Students frequently have personal issues they would like to discuss with someone.
 In addition to their advisor or any staff member, students may speak with the school's psychological consultant.
 Should there be a need for extended counseling, the consultant or the school will recommend seeking those support services externally, at which point referrals can be offered as needed.
-Any requests from students or parents to meet with our psychological consultant should be made through the Dean of Students.
+Any requests from students or parents to meet with our psychological consultant should be made through the Associate Head of School for Community.